 When there is no comma, the –ing word refers to the noun immediately preceding it.

-The technician mended the computer bearing the OUT OF ORDER sign.
+The technician mended the computer displaying the OUT OF ORDER sign.

 The –ing phrases in the first two sentences add information since the first clause of the sentence would make sense without it.
 Each –ing phrase required me to add a comma,